Creating a LoadBalancer Service

 When the protocol of Port is set to TCP, the TCP and HTTP protocols are supported.
 When the protocol of Port is set to UDP, the UDP protocol is supported.

-- Check Path (supported only by HTTP for health check): specifies the health check URL.
+- Check Path: This parameter is only available for HTTP health check.
+It specifies the URL for health check.
 The check path must start with a slash (/) and contain 1 to 80 characters.

 Port